Corporate Banking Analyst – Job Description

 As a core part of the relationship team, corporate banking analysts advise corporate banking clients regarding financing and executing banking activities.

-They generate insights and perform financial and non-financial analyses to assess credit risks to lending money.
-They identify prospective clients and help create a structure for credit facilities to meet the clients’ needs.
+They generate insights and perform financial and non-financial analyses to assess credit risks associated with lending money.
+They also identify prospective clients and help create a structure for credit facilities that meet their needs.

 ADVERTISEMENT